TABLE OF CONTENTS

 Section 1.
 Immediate Past President

 Section 2.
 President – The President shall be an active member of the Association in good standing.
-He/she shall preside at all meetings of the Association, preside at meetings of the Board of Directors, appoint all special and standing committees and chairpersons, coordinate assignments and duties of committees, unless otherwise provided for in the Constitution and By-Laws or by action of the Association, plan and execute annual conference and any other Association events.
-The President may call for an executive session at any meeting allowing only voting members to be present, and shall perform such other duties as may pertain to his/her office, or which may be assigned to him/her by the Board of Directors.
+They shall preside at all meetings of the Association, preside at meetings of the Board of Directors, appoint all special and standing committees and chairpersons, coordinate assignments and duties of committees, unless otherwise provided for in the By-Laws or by action of the Association, plan and execute annual conference and any other Association events.
+The President may call for an executive session at any meeting allowing only voting members to be present, and shall perform such other duties as may pertain to their office, or which may be assigned to them by the Board of Directors.

 Section 3.
-First Vice President – The First Vice President shall be an active member of the Association in good standing.
-He/she shall discharge the duties of the President in the event of the President’s absence or disability, and shall serve as Sponsorship and Business Partner Liaison and chairperson of the Advertising Committee of all Association events.
-The 1st Vice President shall assume the duties of the Presidency upon expiration of his/her term as 1st Vice President and shall perform such other duties as may be assigned to him/her by the Board of Directors.
+Vice President – The Vice President shall be an active member of the Association in good standing.
+They shall discharge the duties of the President in the event of the President’s absence or disability, and shall serve as Sponsorship and Business Partner Liaison.
+The Vice President shall assume the duties of the Presidency upon expiration of their term as Vice President and shall perform such other duties as may be assigned to them by the Board of Directors.

-Section 4.
-Second Vice President – The Second Vice President shall be an active member of the Association in good standing.
-He/she shall discharge the duties of the 1st Vice President in the event of absence or disability of the 1st Vice President.
-In addition, he/she shall act as Chairperson for all Membership and membership drives, marketing and events, and shall perform such other duties as may be assigned to him/her by the Board of Directors.
+Section 5.
+Membership Chair – The Membership Chair shall be an active member of the Association in good standing.
+They will serve as Chairperson for all Membership and membership drives, marketing and events, and shall perform such other duties as may be assigned to them by the Board of Directors and other duties as may be assigned to them by the Board of Directors.

 Section 6.
-Any elected officer or member of the Board of Directors, who while in office shall sever his/her connection in the position of a newspaper that qualified him/her for active membership, shall immediately present his/her resignation in writing to the President.
-He/she will notify the Board of Directors, who will have the option to accept the resignation at once or to defer the resignation to the next annual meeting of the Association.
+Any elected officer or member of the Board of Directors, who while in office shall sever their connection in the position of a media company that qualified them for active membership, shall immediately present their resignation in writing to the President.
+They will notify the Board of Directors, who will have the option to accept the resignation at once or to defer the resignation to the next annual meeting of the Association.

 Section 1.
-Election Inspectors – The President at each annual meeting of the Association shall appoint two election inspectors, if there are contested offices.
+Election Inspectors – The President at each annual meeting of the Association shall appoint an election inspector, if there are contested offices.
 The duties of said inspectors will be to check and count all written ballots.

 Section 2.
 Nominating Procedures – The Immediate Past President shall appoint a Nominating Committee from among the Board of Directors, and shall chair the Committee.
-The Nominating Committee shall nominate active members of the Association for the office of 3rd Vice President and Directors along with any vacated positions on the board.
+The Nominating Committee shall nominate active members of the Association for the Vice President and any vacated positions on the board.
 Nomination shall be presented to the membership during the first session of the first day of the annual meeting of the Association.
 Active members may also make a nomination for office from the floor.
 Officers and Directors will be elected on the following day during a business session.

 Section 2.
-Application for Membership – All applications for membership must be submitted in writing upon proper form.
+Application for Membership – All applications for membership must be submitted on the ADMA website.
 Current membership dues must accompany each application for active membership, said monies to pay the member’s dues up to the last day of the current calendar year.
 Monies paid in the last quarter of any calendar year will extend membership until the last day of the following calendar year.

 Section 3.
 Annual Dues – The annual dues for maintaining the organization shall be due and payable in advance of the first day of the calendar year.
 A member shall be deemed to be in good standing when not in arrears for membership and dues are paid prior to the opening session of an annual convention of the Association.

 Section 4.
 Representation – At meetings of the Association only active primary members may cast votes.
 If there is more than one member from a newspaper, publication, or organization, it shall designate the individual to be the primary voting member.
-An associate member shall have no vote in the meetings of the Association, but shall have the privilege of the floor in discussion of all subjects that may come before the meetings.
+A non voting member shall have no vote in the meetings of the Association, but shall have the privilege of the floor in discussion of all subjects that may come before the meetings.

 Section 5.
 Advisory Committee – All past presidents of the Association in good standing shall constitute the Advisory Committee.
 They have the right to attend board meetings and may participate in the discussions, but shall not have a vote in said board meetings.